 Best Wind- South West

 3. Southern AtollsBeing one of the most remote areas in Maldives, the South Atolls have preserved the pristine beauty of the island.
-As it remains secluded from rest of the word, charter boats are the only way to reach here, hence, making it an expensive trip.
+Charter boats are the only way to reach here, hence, making it an expensive trip.
 Also, a special government permit is required by the boats to enter here.
-Gaafu Dhaalu Atoll, also known as the Huvadhoo Atoll, serves with the best conditions for surfing in Maldives.
+Gaafu Dhaalu Atoll, also known as the Huvadhoo Atoll, serves the best conditions for surfing in Maldives.
 It picks up swell more than any other atoll in the entire Maldives.
 Here a few surfing spots that you can find in the South Atolls-

 1) Tiger Stripes or Rockets